aces/Loris/docs/HelpStyleGuide.md

 ## When to Use Emphasis

 Whether a user knows it or not, they will come to recognize styles that are consistent throughout the text.
-This way, their eyes can jump to a part of the text that addresses their issue, if they don’t need to read the whole thing.
+This way, their eyes can jump to a part of the text that addresses their issue, and they don’t need to read the whole thing.
 Follow these rules on using emphasis:

 * *Italicize* when referring to a specific place on the screen
   * e.g. in the Selection Filters section